A Hybrid Deep Learning Architecture for Privacy-Preserving Mobile Analytics: Experiments

 \section{Experiments}

-In this section we evaluate and analyze the accuracy and privacy of different embeddings with different intermediate layers, by using our proposed measuring privacy tools: transfer learning, and privacy measurement.
-Although all of these embedding preserve privacy, applying Siamese fine-tuning is more efficient in a way that increase privacy considerably, whereas it does not decrease the accuracy of desired task.
-In addition, we show how dimensionality reduction has positive effects on privacy.
-Finally, we evaluate our framework on mobile phone and discuss its advantages regarding to other solutions.
+In this section, we evaluate and analyze the accuracy and privacy of different embedding methods for two widely-used classification tasks as a case study: activity recognition and gender classification.
+For activity recognition, we consider gender as a piece of arbitrary sensitive information that the user does not want to be exposed to the cloud service provider, whereas for gender classification, we set the sensitive variable to identity.
+In each of these applications, we verify the feature extractor module by using the proposed privacy measure and transfer learning.
+We show that among all the proposed embedding methods, applying Siamese fine-tuning is the most efficient one in preserving privacy, yet it does not decrease the accuracy of the main classification task.
+Besides, we show how deep visualization is not feasible in reconstructing the original data from the exclusive feature.
+Finally, we evaluate our hybrid framework on a mobile phone and discuss its advantages compared to other solutions.